 Don't you know "BREAST IS BEST!!!!"

-When we were shopping together if she saw a sound sleeping baby in its pram she would say "that baby must be breastfeed - it is so content"
+When we were shopping together if she saw a sound sleeping baby in its pram, she would say "that baby must be breastfed - it is so content."

-After 15 hours in labour and labelled as ‘Failure to Progress’ at 9cm dilated, with baby starting to go into distress, I went under the knife and my beautiful baby boy was born at 8am.
+After 15 hours in labor and labeled as ‘Failure to Progress’ at 9cm dilated, with baby starting to go into distress, I went under the knife and my beautiful baby boy was born at 8 am.

 It wasn't til the next morning that a midwife asked me how many feeds he had and I responded with "umm I haven't feed him????"
 She of cause looked a little panicked but promptly whipped out one of my boobs, grabbed the baby and put his face next to my nipple.
 He looked at it and went back to sleep.

-Over the next day in the hospital I was given 100 instructions on how to do it, why to do it and I had my nipples gabbed by more people then I had ever had in my life, all trying to get my little boy interested.
+Over the next day in the hospital, I was given 100 instructions on how to do it, why to do it and I had my nipples gabbed by more people then I had ever had in my life, all trying to get my little boy interested.
 He wasn’t.
-Every time they tried he would have a few sucks, scream and fall asleep, so every couple of hours I would tried putting him on for about 45 minutes until we were both exhausted, then hand expressed colostrum into a little bottle and give it to him with a syringe.
-Sitting in the hospital room watching all the other mothers breastfeeding while I feed my little baby with a syringe made me depressed – not only had I ‘Failed to Progress’ I had also ‘Failed to Breastfeed’
+Every time they tried, he would have a few sucks, scream and fall asleep, so every couple of hours I would try putting him on for about 45 minutes until we were both exhausted, then hand expressed colostrum into a little bottle and give it to him with a syringe.
+Sitting in the hospital room watching all the other mothers breastfeeding while I feed my baby with a syringe made me depressed – not only had I ‘Failed to Progress’ I had also ‘Failed to Breastfeed.’

-Some of the midwives were lovely but some were obviously frustrated with me, more then I was at myself and one in particular was determined to make it work.
-She told me to strip him down to only his nappy and ‘helped’ him stay awake by placing a cold wet cloth on him everytime he got a bit sleepy.
+Some of the midwives were lovely, but some were frustrated with me, more then I was at myself, and one, in particular, was determined to make it work.
+She told me to strip him down to only his nappy and ‘helped’he stayed awake by placing a cold were wet cloth on him everytime he got a bit sleepy.
 But instead of attaching and sucking, this just made him scream.
-I felt like taking him, wrapping him up and running away but she stood over me for an hour doing this, with me crying while she exclaimed “he has to do this, he has to eat, everyone can do this if they try hard enough."
+I felt like taking him, wrapping him up and running away but she stood over me for an hour doing this, with me crying while she exclaimed: “he has to do this, he has to eat, everyone can do this if they try hard enough.”

-After that, just two days after a dramatic birth, a c-section, baby blues and baby who wasn’t eating, I asked to be discharged and the hospital was just fine with that as they were very busy and I guess I was just taking up space.
+After that, just two days after a dramatic birth, a c-section, baby blues and baby who wasn’t eating, I asked to be discharged, and the hospital was just fine with that as they were very busy and I guess I was taking up space.

-In despair I stood in the formula isle of the supermarket and cried.
-I had no idea which formula to choose, I knew no one who formula fed and I couldn’t deal with the pressure from any health professionals if I was to call them and ask ‘which formula do I get him" I was much to embarrassed that I had failed at something that seemed so easy and natural for every mum I knew and that I hadn’t kept trying.
+In despair, I stood in the formula aisle of the supermarket and cried.
+I had no idea which formula to choose, I knew no one who formula fed and I couldn’t deal with the pressure from any health professionals if I was to call them and ask ‘which formula do I get him” I was much too embarrassed that I had failed at something that seemed so easy and natural for every mum I knew and that I hadn’t kept trying.

 He gulped down the lot and then slept for 5 hours.
 No tears from him at all and for the first time I saw content look on his face.